Pvt. Paul H. Bruce

 Paul was next held at Cabanatuan.
 It is not known if he was sent there when the camp opened or if he was sent to the camp after being on a work detail.
 It is known that he worked on the burial detail at the camp.
 Paul went out on the Bachrach Garage Detail at Manila.
 The POWs repaired cars, trucks, and other vehicles for the Japanese.
 The POWs committed acts of sabotage so that the vehicles would not operate.
 Apparently, he became ill while on the detail and returned to Cabanatuan.

 In late September 1942, a POW transfer list was posted at the camp.
 800 POWs gathered at 2:00 A.M. on October 6, and were given rice coffee, lugow rice, and a big rice ball.
 After eating and packing their kits, the POWs marched out of the camp at 2:30 A.M. and received two buns as they marched through the gate to the barrio of Cabanatuan which they reached at 6:00 A.M.
 There, 50 men were boarded onto each of the small wooden boxcars waiting for them at about 9:00 A.M.
 The trip to Manila lasted until 4:00 P.M. and because of the heat in the cars, many POWs passed out.

-From the train station, the men were marched to pier 7 in the Port Area of Manila.
+From the train station, the men were marched to pier 5 in the Port Area of Manila.
 Some of the Filipinos flashed the "V" for victory sign as they made their war to the pier.
 The detachment arrived at 5:00 P.M and were tired and hungry and were put in a warehouse on the pier.
 The Japanese fed them rice and salted fish and let them eat as much as they wanted.
 They also were allowed to wash.